JaredChung/CourseProject_GeneralAssembly/README.md

 * brand

 Features added
+* Total Amount Spent by each Customer
+* Frequency bought from category, company,brand and chain
 * Quantity bought from category, company,brand and chain
+* Total Dollar Value bought from category, company,brand and chain
 * Quantity bought from Category + company + brand + chain
-* Total Dollar Value bought from category, company,brand and chain
-* Total Amount Spent by each Customer
+*
 *

 Additional Features not yet added